Appliances Direct

 Bean-to-Cup

-Bean to cup coffee machines are a dream come true for coffee lovers who crave the freshest brew possible.
+Bean-to-cup coffee machines are a dream come true for coffee lovers who crave the freshest brew possible.

 These machines take whole coffee beans, grind them on the spot, and then brew your coffee, all at the touch of a button.
 This process ensures that you get the maximum flavour and aroma from your coffee beans.